gmacario/vagrant-atlassian/README.md

 -------------------------

 Choose which Vagrant provider you are going to use.

-In case the `--provider=docker` is selected, download the private SSH key to login to the phusion baseimage-docker:
+In case the `--provider=docker` is selected later on, download the private SSH key to login to the phusion baseimage-docker:

 ```
 curl \